bnnyng/garden/content/Mathematical communication is most effective in subfields due to shared patterns of thinking.md

 ---
 # Highlights

 - “Within a subfield, people develop a body of common knowledge and known techniques.
-By informal contact, people learn to understand and copy each other's ways of thinking, so that ideas can be explained clearly and easily” [[@1994thurston]].
+By informal contact, people learn to understand and copy each other's ways of thinking, so that ideas can be explained clearly and easily.” [[@1994thurston]]